AndrewSpano/USI-ML-Projects/README.md

 # USI Machine Learning Projects

+There projects are from the Machine Learning course 2019-2020 of USI, Lugano.
 Both Projects were mainly developed using the Keras library, and some scikit-learn.

 ## Project 1

-The first Project in the Machine Learning class of USI 2019-2020 was to solve a regression problem for a given dataset.
+The first Project is about solving a regression problem for a given dataset.
 The project is composed of 2 Tasks:

 1. Use the family of models f(x, theta) = theta_0 + theta_1 * x_1 + theta_2 * x_2 + theta_3 * sin(x_1) * x_2 to fit the data.